-To the extent control functions are comprised by incentive schemes, the Group ensures that control functions are remunerated for delivering their best performance in the specific role and that the variable remuneration does not compromise employees' objectivity and independence.
+To the extent control functions are comprised by incentive programmes, the Group ensures that control functions are remunerated for delivering their best performance in the specific role and that the variable remuneration does not compromise employees' objectivity and independence.

-Remuneration of the Board of Directors of Danske Mortgage Bank Plc

-Company's Board member will receive a fixed fee amount of \in 16.000 for the year 2023 as decided by the Annual General Meeting.
-Such Board members are not covered by incentive programmes and do not receive variable remuneration.
-The fees are set at a level that is market aligned and reflects the qualifications and competencies required in view of the Company's size and complexity, the responsibilities and the time the Board members are expected to allocate to discharge their obligations as Board members.
+Remuneration of the Board of Directors of Danske Mortgage Bank Plc qualifications and competencies required in view of the Company's size and complexity, the responsibilities and the time the Board members are expected to allocate to discharge their obligations as Board members.
 No pension contributions are payable on Board members' fees.
 Board members who belong to the Group's staff will not receive separate fee for Board member's role.